-Module lifecycle management is already incorporated in the CloudCenter Suite SaaS offer, see SaaS Information for additional details.
+For SaaS customers, Module lifecycle management is managed by the CloudCenter Suite operations teams and not exposed publicly; see SaaS Access for additional details.

-Once Installed, you can click a module to access the Module Details page.
+Once Installed, you can click a module to access the Module Details page displayed in the following screenshot.
 If you click the Workload Manager, the following screenshot displays the corresponding page to monitor this module.

 The module name displays at the top of the page and you can perform the following actions on this page: